zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ###Make it Beep!

 Now the moment you've been waiting for...buzzing that buzzer!
-To do this, we'll point the zetta browser to the zetta server node that's now running on the beaglebone black.
+To do this, we'll point the zetta browser to the zetta server node that's now running on the BeagleBone black.

 > View your app in the [Zetta Browser](http://browser.zettajs.io/#/overview?url=http:%2F%2Fbeaglebone.local:1337)